WHERE TO EAT

 The ultra-marbled meat often showcased in pictures and displays usually comes from the Japanese Black breed.
 Known for its large size and muscular build, Japanese Black wagyu accounts for 97% of all wagyu raised in Japan.

-Despite the name “Akage” meaning “red cow” in Japanese, the Japanese Brown breed is horned and smaller, primarily raised in Kumamoto and Kochi Prefectures.
+Despite its Japanese name meaning “red cow,” the Japanese Brown breed is horned and smaller, primarily raised in Kumamoto and Kochi prefectures.

-This breed produces leaner meat with a lighter, finer fat texture compared to others.
+This breed produces leaner meat with a lighter, finer fat texture than others.

 A Japanese Shorthorn (Tankaku) looking towards the camera; its glossy coat shines in the sun.